International Students

 Visa Information

 As part of the enrollment process, accepted international students are required to complete a questionnaire related to their current visa situation.
-The Student Services office will use this information to advise enrolled students about their visa option(s).
+The Office of Student Services will use this information to advise enrolled students about their visa option(s).
 The descriptions below outline visa options available to students for this coming summer.
 The Aspen Music Festival and School is only able to offer assistance for international students who meet the J-1 visa requirements.
-International students with a U.S. passport or green card valid through August 2024, do not need to review the visa options.
+International students with a U.S. passport or green card valid through August 2026, do not need to review the visa options.

 J-1 Visa